André Pilch

 Accomplishments

-• Published app to Play Store and App Store
+• Creator of eternitybible.app, published to Google Play Store and Apple App Store

 Education